 Dr. Davi Correia, Signal Integrity Engineer, Molex Incorporated

 Lecture: High-Speed Systems: What Makes or Breaks A 25Gbps Channel

 Davi Correia obtained his Ph.D. in Electrical and Computing Engineering at the University of Illinois at Urbana-Champaign in 2006.
-From 2007 to 2010 he worked as a research fellow and assistant professor in Brazil and in The Netherlands, when he wrote more than 20 papers on referred journals.
+From 2007 to 2010 he worked as a research fellow and assistant professor in Brazil and in The Netherlands, writing more than 20 papers on referred journals.
 In 2010 he joined FCI Electronics as R&D Signal Integrity Engineer.
-Since January 2013 he is a Signal Integrity Engineer at Molex Inc, where he has two patents pending.
+In January 2013 he embarked on a role as Signal Integrity Engineer at Molex Inc, where he has two patents pending.
 He recently developed the web-based Molex Channel Analysis Tool (ChAT).
-His main interests are in numerical methods, electromagnetic theory and applications, signal integrity and parallel computing.
+His main interests are numerical methods, electromagnetic theory and applications, signal integrity and parallel computing.

 Mr. Cristian Filip, Product Marketing Manager High Speed Analysis Products SDD, Mentor Graphics Corp.

 Lecture: Incorporating COM Into An SI Analysis Methodology

 Cristian Filip joined Mentor Graphics Corporation in 2014 as a product marketing manager for high-speed products.
 His interests include high-speed serial link design, modeling and simulations of DDR memory interfaces as well as power integrity.
 Prior to joining Mentor Graphics, Cristian was a Senior Hardware Engineer specializing in signal and power integrity at General Dynamics Canada in Ottawa.
 Cristian holds a M. Eng.
 In Electronics and Telecommunications from the Polytechnic University, Timisoara, Romania and is a member of Professional Engineers Ontario.